 An irrigation plan is presented using hydrological balance for heavy clayey soils in coastal areas of Contai, District -Midnapore, West Bengal, India.
-Though many workers have shown the importance of farm ponds specially in the thirdworld countries, the village level planning should be given stress due to fragmentation of land holdings in the study area.
+Though many workers have shown the importance of farm ponds, especially in third-world countries, village-level planning should be given stress due to the fragmentation of land holdings in the study area.

 In the village studied the sources of irrigation were found to be only 58 ponds.
 But those are only too small and uncertain in supplying water as those are not planned hydrologically.
 This complex approach is simplified here.